fininhop/free-code-camp/algorithms/check-for-palindromes.md

 ```

 ### Explanation:
-_Remember: To test your regular expressions.
-To do that, you can use websites like:_ https://regex101.com_, https://regexr.com
+_Remember: To test your regular expressions, you can use websites like:_ https://regex101.com_, https://regexr.com

 ##### Regular expression >> Description:
 ```javascript